What is the DAO

 The MANA contract’s owner is the TokenSale contract.
 The owner of the TokenSale contract is a separate contract that self-destructed on deployment (as you can see on Etherscan here).
 This means that there is no other contract or wallet with the permissions to modify or pause the MANA supply.

-There is other information that the DAO controls as well, such as the list of harmful or offensive names that are not permitted in Decentraland, a list of notable locations to be promoted to new users, and the list of community run servers that host Decentraland’s virtual world.
+There is other information that the DAO controls as well, such as the list of harmful or offensive names that are not permitted in Decentraland, a list of notable locations (POIs or Points of Interest) to be promoted to new users, and the list of community run servers that host Decentraland’s virtual world.

-Transferring any of the DAO’s MANA, modifying the LAND or Estate smart contracts, or modifying any of the other listed information controlled by the DAO can only be done with the approval of MANA and LAND holders.
+Transferring any of the DAO’s MANA, modifying the LAND or Estate smart contracts, or modifying any of the other listed information controlled by the DAO can only be done with the approval of MANA, NAMES and LAND holders.